 ‡ Studio electives are courses designated by lab or studio contact hours in the course description.

-§ Crafts Business Practices (CGEN-502) satisfies the upper-level writing requirement in the major.
+§ Crafts Promotional Materials (CGEN-501) satisfies the upper-level writing requirement in the major.

-** Art history electives are non-studio courses offered in CIAS or the College of Liberal Arts that examine the historical aspects of art, design, crafts, photo, or film and Animation.
+** Art history electives are non-studio courses offered in CIAS or the College of Liberal Arts that examine the historical aspects of art, design, crafts, photography, print media, or film.

 Art history electives